erichosick/ts-template/README.md

 [`pnpm workspaces`](https://pnpm.io/workspaces) are used.

+## Node

+[`Node`](https://nodejs.org/en) versions can be managed via the `.nvmrc` file.
+Create a different `.nvmrc` file for each package as needed.
+Run `nvm use` within a given directory to change the node version.

+TODO: Setup ability to auto use a version.

 ## Typescript

 This template is for [`typescript`](https://www.typescriptlang.org/) so `typescript` is added as a dev dependency in the root package.json.